ACP cover

 eISSN: ACP 1680-7324, ACPD 1680-7375

-Atmospheric Chemistry and Physics (ACP) is a not-for-profit international scientific journal dedicated to the publication and public discussion of studies investigating Earth's atmosphere and the underlying chemical and physical processes.
-ACP publishes studies with important implications for our understanding of the state and behaviour of the atmosphere and climate, including the troposphere, stratosphere, and mesosphere.
+Atmospheric Chemistry and Physics (ACP) is a not-for-profit international scientific journal publishing research with important implications for our understanding of the state and behaviour of the atmosphere and climate.
+Find details of the aims and scope.

-Transparent peer review for 20 years: for 20 years, Atmospheric Chemistry and Physics has been a pioneer in transparent peer review.
-Submitted preprints, reviews, and author replies are posted and permanently archived on the journal website.
-This unique approach ensures the highest levels of scientific transparency and integrity, as well as fair peer review for authors.
+Transparent peer review for 25 years: Atmospheric Chemistry and Physics has been a pioneer in transparent peer review.
+Submitted preprints, reviewer reports, all manuscript versions, and author replies are posted and permanently archived.
+This approach ensures the highest levels of scientific transparency and integrity, as well as fair peer review for authors.
+Read more about ACP's publishing model.

 Journal metrics